 It's no surprise to most that the North Atlantic is the busiest oceanic airspace in the world.
-Before Covid came along and crashed the party, 1300 flights a day were crossing between the US and Europe alone.
 To keep things running smoothly there are a bunch of procedures to follow.
 We write about them a lot, especially when they change.
 From time to time questions continue to pop up that make us scratch our heads.
 And so we thought this might be a good chance to share a few of those with you - naughty NAT conundrums if you will.